Worldline Review

 10 questions about Worldline

-On June 25, 2025, the European Investigative Collaborations (EIC) network — a consortium of 21 European media outlets — published an investigation alleging Worldline had processed payments for porn sites, illegal casinos, subscription scams and fraudulent dating sites well after Visa warnings, and that subsidiaries shuffled problem merchants between divisions to artificially lower fraud percentages.
-Worldline stock dropped 41% in a single day, wiping out €500M+ in market cap.
-Belgian federal police opened a criminal investigation.
+On June 25, 2025, the European Investigative Collaborations (EIC) network, a consortium of 21 European media outlets, published an investigation alleging Worldline had processed payments for porn sites, illegal casinos, subscription scams and fraudulent dating sites well after Visa warnings, and that subsidiaries shuffled problem merchants between divisions to artificially lower fraud percentages.
+Worldline stock dropped as much as 41% intraday (38% close) in a single day, wiping out around €500M in market cap, and Belgian federal police opened a criminal investigation.
 Worldline maintains it terminated non-compliant relationships in 2023-2024 and that the 2025 reporting covered historical issues already remediated.
 Investigations remain open as of mid-2026.

 Payone is Worldline's German subsidiary.
 In 2023 BaFin banned Payone from doing business with around 450 high-risk clients.
 In January 2025, BaFin issued a fresh order requiring Payone to maintain increased capital and remediate AML control deficiencies, and installed a BaFin representative inside the company to monitor compliance.
 The order is active and ongoing.
-For iGaming operators, this means Payone's German acquiring is essentially closed to gambling — and Worldline's group-wide risk posture has tightened in response.
+For iGaming operators, this means Payone's German acquiring is essentially closed to gambling, and Worldline's group-wide risk posture has tightened in response.

-Yes, traded on Euronext Paris under ticker WLN.PA.
-Also OTC in the US under WWLNF and WRDLY. €4.5B revenue (FY2025), 18,112 employees, market cap heavily depressed since the June 2025 stock drop.
-CEO Pierre-Antoine Vacheron took over March 1, 2025, replacing Marc-Henri Desportes — before the scandal broke publicly.
-SIX Group (Switzerland) is the largest single shareholder at ~27% from the 2018 SIX Payment Services acquisition.
-Bpifrance (French state investment bank) holds a smaller strategic stake.
+Yes, traded on Euronext Paris under ticker WLN.PA, and also OTC in the US under WWLNF and WRDLY. €4.03B FY2025 revenue (down 2.7% YoY), 17,948 employees (Dec 2025), market cap heavily depressed since the June 2025 stock drop.
+CEO Pierre-Antoine Vacheron (formerly CEO of BPCE Payments) took over March 1, 2025, replacing interim CEO Marc-Henri Desportes before the scandal broke publicly.
+After a €500M capital raise completed March 2026, the shareholder base is Bpifrance 9.6%, Crédit Agricole SA 9.5% and BNP Paribas 7.9%, with SIX Group diluted to roughly 10.5% (down from the original 27% post-SIX Payment Services deal, since SIX did not partake in the 2026 capital raise).

 Our Verdict: Should You Use Worldline?